Grilled Cedar Plank Salmon with Avocado Peach Salsa

 How long should you soak cedar planks?

 You want to submerge the cedar plank in water for at least 15 minutes.
 This is to prevent it from burning.
-Some people suggest leaving it in water longer for more cedar flavor, but I haven't noticed much of a difference.
+Some people suggest leaving it in water longer for more cedar flavor, but we haven't noticed much of a difference.

 What does cedar plank salmon taste like?